-Capital new expenditure creates assets which will deliver a service to community that did not exist beforehand, whilst capital upgrade enhances an existing asset to provide a higher level of service to the community.
-New and upgrade works are included in Council's Capital Works Program and are funded through a combination of rate funding, Developer Contributions, successful grant applications and loan funding.
+Capital new expenditure creates assets which will deliver a service to community that didn't exist beforehand, whilst capital upgrade enhances an existing asset to provide a higher level of service to the community.
+New and upgrade works are included in Council's Capital Works Program and are funded through a combination of rate funding, Section 94a contributions, successful grant applications and loan funding.